Test Korean language Level 2

 Example of the test

-How do you say "Nice to meet you" in Korean?
+How do you say "I am good" in Korean?

-How do you say "Nice to meet you" in Korean?
+How do you say "I am good" in Korean?

-How do you say "Nice to meet you" in Korean?
+How do you say "I am good" in Korean?

 How do you say "I am from America " in Korean?